romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 ## Docker compose and environment variables

 I already knew (\*cough\* from previous experience \*cough\*) that docker compose offers many ways to pass environment variables to containers.
-One approach immediately sprang back into mind - I could pass them through the `environment` key in the `docker-compose.yml`:
+One approach immediately spring to mind - I could pass them through the `environment` key in the `docker-compose.yml`:

 ```yaml
 environment: